14 Principles of Henri Fayol's Management

 14. Esprit de Corps

 Esprit de corps means fostering team spirit and unity within the organization.
 Managers should promote harmony and cooperation among employees.
-A manager should replace ‘I’ with ‘We’ in all his conversations with workers to foster team spirit.
-This will give rise to a spirit of mutual trust and belongingness among team members.
-It will also minimize the need for using penalties.
+To foster team spirit, a manager should replace ‘I’ with ‘We’ in all his conversations with workers.
+This will create a spirit of mutual trust and belonging among team members.
+It will also minimize the need to use penalties.

 Read More: